igorkfmoura/amxx-plugins/README.md

 Enhancements:
 * Configurable parameters on filename: clan prefix, timestamp, steamid, nickname and mapname;
-* Records on demo all status from server: now demo
+* Report server and players info on client's console on demo start, including server's hostname, IP address, mapname, timestamp and a list of players in server with nickname and steamid;
+* Auto stopping demo recording on map change;

 | Command | Usage |
 | --- | --- |